Are eggs good for dogs with arthritis?

 What's Arthritis in Dogs?

-There are several types of arthritis in dogs:
+There are different kinds of arthritis in dogs, these include:

 Osteoarthritis is the most prevalent sort.
 It’s simply wear and strain on the joints.
 Consider it the canine equivalent of becoming creaky and stiff with age.

-Rheumatoid arthritis: This is a less prevalent condition in which the dog’s immune system attacks its own joint tissues.
+Rheumatoid arthritis: This is a rare form of immune-mediated disease where the dogs own immune system turns against their joint tissue.
 Yeah, not pleasant at all.

 Spotting the Symptoms